jscoq/jscoq/README.md

 ------------------------

-This project allows you to build a Coq toplevel that will fully run in the browser, using the magical `js_of_ocaml` compiler.
+This project allows you to build a Coq toplevel that will fully run in the browser, using the `js_of_ocaml` compiler.

-Chrome dev (45) is almost mandatory for now.
-Mozilla Firefox seems to work fine too, but has problem due to small stack size.
+Chrome dev (45) is basically mandatory for now.
+Mozilla Firefox seems to work fine too, but has some problems due to a small stack default size.

-In order to load large plugins Chrome must be told to increase the stack size: `google-chrome --js-flags="--stack-size=65536"`.
+In order to load large plugins, Chrome must be told to increase the stack size: `google-chrome --js-flags="--stack-size=65536"`.
 Unfortunately, there's no way to do this in Firefox.

 It also runs in my old Galaxy Nexus, but it has performance problems